-If I was to narrow the aperture to F11 for a greater depth of field, the hyperfocal distance point also moves closer to about 1.5 meters which is nearer to the close end of the rock formation.
+If I was to narrow the aperture to F11 for a greater depth of field, the hyperfocal distance would closer to about 1.5 meters which is nearer to the close end of the rock formation.
 F8 is the sweet spot with many lenses, so narrowing down too far can degrade the details, F11 is usually OK, but F16 may start to push things too far, at least for larger prints.
-Knowing the hyperfocal distance can help optimise the focus point.
+Knowing the hyperfocal distance can help optimise the focus point, and also your aperture.

 So feel free to print the tables and keep them in your bag, and just remember they’re a guide, and not an absolute.
 Distances are shown in either feet or meters, so be careful which charts you use.
 They also differ based on the camera sensor size, so choose the tables that match your camera, I’ve included tables for full frame and crop (APS-C/DX) sized sensors.
 At smaller print/display sizes a slight blur becomes unnoticeable, but at larger print sizes everything shows, so typically I’d use the table for larger print sizes.